Major League Soccer: League executives

 Don Garber has been the commissioner of Major League Soccer since 1999, serving as the league's chief executive.
 The league's first commissioner was Doug Logan, who served in the role from 1995 to 1999.
-Mark Abbott, a former MLS business partner, has served as the league's president and Deputy Commissioner since 2006.
+Mark Abbott, a former MLS business partner, has served as the league's president and deputy commissioner since 2006.
+On August 3, 2026, the league announced that Los Angeles FC co-owner Larry Berg would become the next commissioner, assuming the position in January 2027 when Garber will assume the newly created position as league chairman.

 League facilities

-MLS is headquartered at 420 5th Avenue in Midtown Manhattan, New York City.
+MLS is headquartered at 2 Pennsylvania Plaza in Midtown Manhattan, New York City.
+The two-floor office has 126,000 sqft of space for 500 employees.
+It opened in May 2026 to replace an office at 420 5th Avenue, also in Midtown Manhattan.
 Prior to moving to New York City in 1996, the league's main office was in Los Angeles.
 MLS Season Pass content is produced through a partnership with IMG at the Studios at WWE in Stamford, Connecticut.
 The video assistant referee system used by MLS is operated by the American branch of Sportec Solutions at a facility in Arlington, Texas, that opened in 2024.